stylus/stylus/docs/docs/comments.md

 ## Multi-line comments

 Multi-line comments look identical to regular CSS comments.
-However, they are only outputted when the `compress` option is not used.
+However, they are only output when the `compress` option is not used.

 ```stylus
 /*